pudly/schmopera-hugo/content/articles/thestories-for-better-or-for-worse.md

 I can say with certainty that industry norms have been officially challenged.
 And even more importantly, the dangerous commonality that many of these victims share - doubt that their story is worth telling, and doubt that anything could or would be done in response to their abuse - is dashed to pieces.

 You may see one or two final additions to #TheStories, even after I write this attempt at closure.
-There's value in sharing them, even if it makes for messily drawn line.
+There's value in sharing them, even if it makes for a messily drawn line.

 And in case you read this and feel dismay at having missed an opportunity to tell a story of your own: I'll continue to be an audience.
+Sometimes it's easier to tell a stranger about the tough stuff than it is to tell a friend, and I can step into that role.
+I know I said it's tough to read, but it's not tougher than going through this crap.
+So, if I can help, offer perspective, or commiserate for the sake of venting, please take me up on my official offer.

+Thanks for reading, everyone.
+What a goddamn rollercoaster.